phetsims/phet-info/doc/phet-development-overview.md

 Now you can test modifying the simulation code and see the changes by refreshing the browser http://localhost:8080/example-sim/example-sim_en.html.
 You can also use this to test on remote devices after looking up your ip address.
 Questions should be directed to the Developing Interactive Simulations in HTML5 Google Group.
+7. Run `npm config set save false` so that package-lock.json files are not created.

+Now you can test modifying the simulation code and see the changes by refreshing the browser.
+You can also use this to test on remote devices after looking up your ip address Questions should be directed to the Devloping Interactive Simulations in HTML5 Google Group.

 ## Creating a New Sim